-We also contribute to the theoretical economic literature focusing on the endogenous determination of the infection rate and the reproduction rate of an epidemic \citep{avery2020economist}.
-Infection rate depends on a large number of aggregate factors (climate, geography, health system, etc.), but also crucially revolves on individual choices.
-To endogenize infection rate has been proposed several approaches, among which a purely epidemiological approach as \cite{fenichel2013economic} and a behavioral approach (see \citealp{engle2020behavioral} and \citealp{bisin2021spatial}). \cite{farboodi2020internal}, \cite{toxvaerd2020equilibrium}, and \cite{eichenbaum2020macroeconomics} are instead more in line with our approach, developing a settings where forward-looking individuals chose their actions facing a epidemic-economic trade-off.
-However, no paper directly models mobility choices of individuals taking into account strategic complementarities and negative externalities in an infinite horizon general equilibrium setting for explaining the dynamics of infection rate along the pandemic.
-The advantage of our approach are evident in the interpretation of results, allowing for directly correlating mobility and infection rate, and in the possibility to bring the model to data.
+We also contribute to the literature focusing on the endogenous determination of the infection rate and the reproduction rate of an epidemic \citep{avery2020economist}.
+Infection rate depends on many aggregate factors (climate, geography, health system, etc.), but also crucially revolves around individual choices.
+Several approaches have been proposed to endogenize infection rates, among which a purely epidemiological approach as \cite{fenichel2013economic}, and a behavioral approach as, for example, in \cite{engle2020behavioral} and \cite{bisin2021spatial}. \cite{farboodi2020internal}, \cite{toxvaerd2020equilibrium}, and \cite{eichenbaum2020macroeconomics} are instead more in line with our approach, developing settings where forward-looking individuals chose their actions facing an epidemic-economic trade-off.
+However, no paper directly models mobility choices of individuals while considering strategic complementarities and negative externalities in an infinite horizon equilibrium setting as a way to explain the dynamics of infection rate during the pandemic.
+The advantage of our approach is evident in the interpretation of results, allowing to directly correlate mobility and infection rates, and in the possibility to bring the model to data.